gve-sw/IoX_Iperf_App/README.md

 The rest of this documenttation will assume using the DevNet Sandbox, you can use your own hardware you can find more details on how to setup your lab [here](https://developer.cisco.com/docs/iox/)

 #### IoX Client tool :
 You need the ioxclient to package and deploy the IOx Application.
-To install ioxclient, you can find it at this [link](https://developer.cisco.com/docs/iox/#!iox-resource-downloads/downloads).
 To get started, connect to your IoX host
 ```
 $ ioxclient profiles reset
 ```
 This command resets any previously set profiles and allows you to start fresh with the ioxclient profile wizard.
-With no profiles by default, the first time you run ioxclient it will create a configuration file in your home directory and you will be asked questions about the connection Profile you want to establish.
+With no profiles by default, the first time you run ioxclient it will create a configuration file in your home directory and you will be asked questions about the connection Profile you want to establish (IoX host Ip address, ports ...) if you are using the DevNet sanbox follow the stepes in this [link](https://developer.cisco.com/learning/tracks/iot/IoT-IOx-Apps/iot-iox-app-docker/step/9) to connect yto your IoX host if you are using your own lab with your IR800 divce you can check the simple configuration file [running_config](ir800config/running_config)
-If you are using the DevNet sandbox, use the following ip address 10.10.20.51 or 10.10.20.52 and credentials username: cisco, password: cisco instead of root and select 22 for the ssh default port instead of 2222.
-All other values should be fine at their defaults.
+Run Platform Info to check if your IoX host conectivity is succeful.
 ```
 $ ioxclient platform info
 ```
 If you receive JSON platform information your connection is succeful.

 #### Iperf server tool :
-You need the have the Iperf tool locally to test conecticity incase if your lab dosent have access to internet, the default Iperf server for testing is 'bouygues.iperf.fr', To install Iperf tool, you can find it at this [link](https://iperf.fr/iperf-download.php).
-If you need to test locally you can start a server locally
+Lunch Iperf server locally on your machine
 ```
 $ iperf -s
 -----------------------------------------------------------